rydal05/rydal05/README.md

 # About Me
 Hi, I'm Ryan.
 CS junior at UCF, interested in systems programming and backend development.
 I enjoy programming in a variety of areas, most notably C/C++ and Python.
+- Currently Reading
-Currently reading | _Bebop to the Boolean Boogie_
+  - _Bebop to the Boolean Boogie_
-Exploring | Hardware, system design, and networking.
+- Currently Exploring
+  - Hardware
+  - System design
+  - Networking.

 # Skills & Stack
 ## Languages